Sarthak1911/NOTES/README.md

 - Interfaces cannot be instantiated i.e. one cannot create an object from an Interface.
 - All abstract, default, and static methods in an interface are implicitly public.
 - All constant values defined in an interface are implicitly public, static, and final.
+- Because ow Interfaces behave, they are also called as contracts.

 ## Abstract Classs
 An abstract class is a class that is declared abstract—it may or may not include abstract methods.
 Abstract classes cannot be instantiated, but they can be subclassed i.e. inherited.